geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 For an overview of the entire code-review and code-update process, see [Life of a Patch](life-of-a-patch.html).

+# Choosing a Branch #

+Some of the requirements for your build environment are determined by which version of the source code you plan to compile.
+See [Build Numbers](build-numbers.html) for a full listing of branches you may choose from.
+You may also choose to download and build the latest source code (called "master"), in which case you will simply omit the branch specification when you initialize the repository.

+Once you have selected a branch, follow the appropriate instructions below to set up your build environment.

 # Setting up a Linux build environment #

+These instructions apply to all branches, including master.

 The Android build is routinely tested in house on recent versions of Ubuntu LTS (10.04), but most distributions should have the required